mainwp/mainwp.dev/memory-bank/productContext.md

 6. **Searchability**: Implement effective search functionality to quickly locate specific information.

 7. **Cross-Referencing**: Link related documentation sections to provide context and additional information.

+8. **Functional Organization**: Organize hooks documentation by functionality rather than alphabetically, making it easier for developers to find relevant hooks for specific tasks.

+9. **Categorized Hooks**: Group hooks into logical categories that align with how developers think about the system's functionality.

+10. **Consistent Documentation Format**: Maintain a consistent format for hooks documentation, including descriptions, parameters, and usage examples.

+11. **Source Code Access**: Provide direct links to the source code implementation of hooks in the GitHub repository, allowing developers to easily examine the context and implementation details.